davidaarmstrong/davidaarmstrong.github.io/index.md

 - These slides just identify what kinds of things you need to know for the first day.
 We'll walk through most of the stuff on the first morning, too.

 [Slide Deck 1](deck1/deck1.html)
 - These slides work through interactivity with `plot_ly` and some other HTML widgets.
 We're not talking about shiny here, yet, but these building blocks can be used later on in more complicated shiny apps.
+You can get just the plots and code [here](deck1/sharin1.html)

 [Slide Deck 2]()
 - In these slides, we start to build interactive dashboards, though ones that are pure html (i.e., no R server required), so they can be hosted on any webserver that allows you to upload files (e.g., [github.io](https://github.io), [netlify](https://netlify.com))).